Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

    >NOTE: haven't you learn anything yet? press q to quit the viewing
    >
-   >>NOTE: use `more -- help` to read the manual before you apply the command
+   >>NOTE: use `more --help` to read the manual before you apply the command

 </details>